 Everything that Vietnamese-American musician Julian Saporiti touches is rooted in history.
 Take his musical project, No-No Boy, for example.
-The seeds for No-No Boy were planted during a visit to the site of Heart Mountain Japanese internment camp in Wyoming.
+The seeds for No-No Boy were planted during a visit to the site of Heart Mountain Japanese incarceration camp in Wyoming.
 There, he encountered a WWII-era photograph of an all-Japanese jazz band that formed during their incarceration by the U.S. government.
 Under such dire circumstances, how did a group of Asian musicians come together to play jazz, of all things?
 The photo provoked Saporiti to explore culture, genre, and authenticity through musical storytelling; in the process, elevating Asian histories through the voice of No-No Boy.

 And oh, what a voice.
 In a song about the photograph that sparked No-No Boy into existence, “The Best Damn Band in Wyoming” (from the album 1975, released with Smithsonian Folkways), Saporiti writes: